gosiacodes/Portfolio-Java-Developer/README.md

 P.S.
 Link to GitHub from footer of this page provides to my old GitHub account.
 This account (@gosiacodes) is actual.

-## You can also find the current version with new inspirations and anime.js here:
+## Current version with new inspirations and anime.js is here:

 https://malgorzatapick.eu/